boots-edu/textbook/source/text/9-webz-intro/webbasics.md

 These tags can be nested inside of each other
 <span>Hello <button>Click</button></br><span>World</span>
 ```
-If a tag is inside another tag, it can be affected by the parent’s size, position, and style.
+If a tag is inside another tag, it can be affected by the parent's size, position, and style.

 ### Common HTML Tags
 Common tags: